The Artmetria Index turns market data into a more readable signal.

 Educational + analytical, never financial advice

 The long-term logic is not limited to paintings.
-The same structure — market data, normalized ingestion, qualitative scoring, visible coverage, and readable index logic — may later extend to adjacent collectible categories.
+The same structure — market data, normalized ingestion, qualitative scoring, visible coverage, and readable index logic — spans six adjacent collectible categories, opening progressively (coverage depth varies by vertical).
+Each vertical keeps its own dedicated scoring rubric instead of reusing the Fine Art frame.

 Watches